-US Defense Secretary Ash Carter makes unannounced visit to Iraq
+US defense secretary visits troops near Mosul

 "This latest commitment of additional forces within Syria is another important step in enabling our partners to deal ISIL a lasting defeat," Carter said, using the government's preferred acronym for the terror organization commonly known as ISIS.

 Carter also stopped in Japan, India and Afghanistan.
-He plans to visit Israel, Italy and the United Kingdom, Cook said in the statement.
+He also plans to visit Israel, Italy and the United Kingdom, Cook said in the statement.

 The UK trip is the last stop of his journey.
 He plans to take part in a meeting of defense ministers from leading members of the coalition to vanquish ISIS.